luissian/iSkyLIMS_documentation/massiveSequencing/searchGuide.md

 ![](../images/wetlab_user_guide/wetlab_search_project_form.png)

-**Project Name**.
+*   **Project Name**.
 Enter the project name that you want to get.
-There is no limitation for the minimum length of characters that you can type on this field
+There is no limitation for the minimum length of characters that you can type on this field.
-**Sequencer Machine**.
+*   **Sequencer Machine**.
 Choose one of the Sequencer option in the select form.

-**Run state**.
+*   **Run state**.
 Projects dates are always related to the run dates, for that reason we mention about the run dates and not to projects dates.
-*   From Start Date.
+*   **From Start Date**.
 Select the date from where you can to start your search.
 When you click on this field select the date using the calendar window that the navigator shows to you.
-*   End Date.
+*   **End Date**.
 Select the last date that a project was created.

 If you do not type any date on the “End Date”, means that you get the project created after this day until today.
 If you select only the “End Date Search” you get all projects created before this date.